Green-Bug-Eyed-Monster/init-esphome-installer/README.md

 **Install Microsoft Visual Studio Code**

 If you don't already have Microsoft Visual Studio Code installed, then add the repository and install it.
+> [!WARNING]
+> This should only be done once on any system, so make sure you don't have it already.
 ```
 sudo apt update
 sudo apt install code